RememberOfLife/mirabel/README.md

   * not available for sounds?
 * ==> lobby logic
   * can always change gamestate when user has perms for this in the current lobby (all perms given to everybody in local server play "offline")
-* ==> engine compatiblity
-  * e.g. uci-engine is a wrapper for an executable that can be specified via an option
 * ==> animation within frontends?
   * e.g. when loading a game, or making a move, etc..
   * frontend does not necessarily need to be newest state, it just exposes somewhere if it is ready to accept new moves (or not if it still animating)